-Ostensibly the method used considers the seasonal heating efficiency of the boiler at the location in isolation, it then adds efficiency credits depending on the nature of controls used (note these only concern the direct control of the boiler not the control of the heating distribution system, which is often where larger energy savings are possible), the impact of using an additional boiler, the impact of using a solar heating device, the impact of using a heat pump, the impact of using a solar heating device and a heat pump, and takes all of this through the calculation structure shown in Figure 9 to derive an overall heating system efficiency score.
+Ostensibly the method used considers the seasonal heating efficiency of the boiler at the location in isolation; it then adds efficiency credits, depending on the nature of controls used.
+It should be noted that the controls considered are solely those which concern the direct control of the boiler, and not the control of the heating distribution system (which is often where larger energy savings may be possible).
+The additional parameters considered include: the impact of using an additional boiler, the impact of using a solar heating device, the impact of using a heat pump, the impact of using a solar heating device and a heat pump, and all the above is then taken through the calculation structure shown in Figure 14 to derive an overall heating system efficiency score.

 This approach is a classic example of a modular approach to determining the energy efficiency of a system.
 It indicates how the energy performance of individual system modules (components) can be assessed in isolation and then their collective performance, as a specific assembly of components within an overall heating system, can be determined via a set of logical calculations (using credits and multiplicative efficiencies).
-Although each component has a distinct function and a distinct efficiency in performing that function this does not prohibit their collective efficiency from being estimated in a sufficiently robust manner to permit and overall energy labelling class to be determined for the heating system.
+Although each component has a distinct function, and a distinct efficiency in performing that function, this does not prohibit their collective efficiency from being estimated in a sufficiently robust manner to permit an overall energy labelling class to be determined for the heating system.